pulamusic/jekyll-base/_posts/2017-05-08-another-loop.md

 I am getting frustrated with my efforts to get Zanaya enrolled in the Springfield school system.
 I have been there three times now and she is still not enrolled.
 They want to put her in 9th grade...

 This is five minutes of writing with a few distractions and pauses.

+I'm adding another sentence to I can re-sync GitHub Desktop.